kerseviciute/movement-s1-m1/README.md

   - AP detection: the hell happened in W4 C15 (S1 L5)?
 - Why does the Vm continuously grow over time in some samples (e.g. W4 C11 S1 L5)?
 Is this some unwanted effect which should be corrected for?
-- Combining S1 layers into a single group seems anti-productive since there are significant differences in the correlation patterns between the layers L2/3 and L5 of S1 (not seen in M1, though).
+- Combining S1 layers into a single group seems counter-productive since there are significant differences in the correlation patterns between the layers L2/3 and L5 of S1 (not seen in M1, though).

 ### Mar 20

 - [ ] fix correlation report (max corr, non absolute for test)
-- [ ] use low pass filtered data for detection
+- [x] Use low-pass filtered data for movement / rest episode detection
+  - [x] Do any movement / rest episodes overlap?
+- [ ] Fix statistics in the movement vs rest comparison report (need to correct for time)
 - [ ] dying cells
 - [ ] frequency analysis (movement on / movement off)
 - [ ] mixed effects models for time?